namtoki/English/wordlist.md

 budget:                             The policies of the administration and the Congress conflict on the question of the defence budget. burden*:                            In terms of economics, the government wants to impose a heavier tax burden on office workers.
 businessman:                        The businessman was bleeding heavily when the ambulance arrived at the accident site.
+calculate:                          Specialists calculate that the world's population would definitely grow to 8 billion over the next decade.
 campaign:                           As part of the campaign, large quantities of free samples were distributed in Tokyo and Osaka.
 capacity:                           The company plans to expand its production capacity next year. capture*(catch, arrest):            After escaping from Japan, he was finally captured halfway around the world in Brazil.
 carton:                             The vegetables will not decay for a long time if kept in cartons made with that special manufacturing process.
 cattle:                             The number of cattle with the disease is multiplying at a rapid pace.
+certificate:                        The interpreter underlined the words on the certificate for which she didn't know the definition.
+charity:                            Tell him our charity appreciates his generous gift.
 charm:                              The actor still retains his youthful charm.
 cheat:                              He cheated on the exam even though he had a reputation for honesty.
 cheerleader:                        Because of the school's tight budget, the cheerleaders had to sew their own uniforms.